sartaj/pipe-me/README.md

 You don't have to use this library to unleash this awesome writing style in JS.
 The far majority of the magic here is possible because of André Staltz's brilliant [callbag](https://github.com/callbag/callbag) protocol.
 To have this kind of JS code, you just need to want to use callbags and pipeable operators.

 The purpose of `pipe-me` is to provide an API design with gradual learning in mind.
 Currently, the API is mostly using operators found in [callbag-basics](https://github.com/staltz/callbag-basics) as a proof of concept.
 Over time, parts of this may diverge, as I intend to survey multiple code school students on their understanding of different names.

+## See For Yourself

+Clone this repo.
+Run `yarn` or `npm install`.
+Then `yarn example`.
+Then click the button in the example and watch the DOM and console both print at the same time with such little effort.